toothemooon/svelte4_integration/README.md

 - **requirements.txt**: Lists the Python packages needed to run the application.

 - **database.db**: The SQLite database file that stores the data.

+- **deploy/deploy-to-azure.sh**: Script for deploying the backend to Azure App Service.

+- **deploy/startup.sh**: Script that Azure App Service runs to start the application.

+- **deploy/web.config**: Configuration file for Azure's web server (IIS).

 ## API Endpoints